The agency model is a massive success in the business world.

 And that may not come as a surprise when you realize how many brands aren’t happy with their external agencies.

-One survey – which quizzed 106 CMOs – found that only 14% of companies are “highly satisfied” with the services they receive from their marketing agencies.
-Granted, a further 55% say that they’re “moderately satisfied,” though “moderate” isn’t exactly the exceptional service many brands expect.
-Worst of all, nearly a third (30%) of CMOs are simply unhappy with their creative agencies.
+One survey, which quizzed 106 CMOs, found that only 14% of companies were “highly satisfied” with the services from their marketing agencies.
+Additionally, 55% were “moderately satisfied,” though “moderate” isn’t the exceptional service many brands expect.
+Nearly a third (30%) of CMOs were unhappy with their creative agencies.

 None of these companies can control how their external agency operates.